Outdoor Winter Fun

 Tenderfoot Mountain Trail:

 This trail is approximately 2-1/2 miles round trip and travels through sage, aspen, and pine forests.
-During the summer months wildflowers such as columbine, lupine, and mountain larkspur are quite visible.
+During the summer months, wildflowers such as columbine, lupine, and mountain larkspur are quite visible.
 To get there: Take the Silverthorne exit from Denver and head east on Highway 6 toward Dillon.
 At the stop light at the top of the hill, turn left onto Dillon Drive and then an immediate right onto County Road #51.
-Park in the designated parking area and look for the trail head (approximately 1/4 of a mile from parking).
+Park in the designated parking area and look for the trailhead (approximately 1/4 of a mile from parking).
 The trail difficulty rating is EASY.
-This trail is used for multiple activities, including hiking, mountain biking, snowshoeing and nordic skiing so please respect other users.
+This trail is used for multiple activities, including hiking, mountain biking, snowshoeing and Nordic skiing so please respect other users.

 Oro Grande Trail:

 This trail starts at the Tenderfoot Mountain Trailhead.
 To get there: Take the Silverthorne exit from Denver and head east on Highway 6 toward Dillon.
 At the stop light at the top of the hill, turn left onto Dillon Drive and then an immediate right onto County Road #51.
-Park in the designated parking area and look for the trail head (approximately 1/4 of a mile from parking).
+Park in the designated parking area and look for the trailhead (approximately 1/4 of a mile from parking).

 The road meanders through open meadows and stands of aspen as it crosses several hills.
 Just beyond a fence, at about 2.1 miles, you’ll come to a 4-way junction and an open area.
 To do the short, 6-mile loop, turn right.
-At almost 4 miles, near a small public shooting range and power station, you can return as you came, continue into Frey Gulch or loop back by turning right.
+At almost 4 miles, near a small public shooting range and power station, you can return as you came, continue into Frey Gulch or loopback by turning right.
 Travel a short distance past the power plant and take a left on the single-track trail on the left.
 Cross the road in front of the gatehouse and take the single-track trail that begins next to the chain link fence down to Highway 6.
 To access Keystone, turn left.
 To complete the loop, turn right and descend along the highway a short distance.
 Cross the highway at the Swan Mountain Road stoplight and turn right immediately onto the paved recreation path.
 Follow the path back to Dillon.
 Turn right onto Lake Dillon Drive, cross HWY 6 at the stoplight, take a sharp right and travel back up to the trailhead to complete the loop.

 The trail difficulty rating is MODERATE.
-This trail is used for multiple activities, including hiking, mountain biking, snowshoeing and nordic skiing so please respect other users.
+This trail is used for multiple activities, including hiking, mountain biking, snowshoeing and Nordic skiing so please respect other users.

 Sapphire Point Overlook sits between Keystone and Breckenridge on Swan Mountain Road, at an elevation of 9,500 feet.
 The overlook offers a stunning view of Dillon Reservoir, hemmed in by the Gore, and Tenmile mountain ranges.

 Sapphire Point is a day-use area that can be reserved for two-hour blocks for private gatherings.
-It is the only designated site where wedding ceremonies are permitted to take place on the Dillon Ranger Distric
+It is the only designated site where wedding ceremonies are permitted to take place on the Dillon Ranger District

 Movie Theatre & Bowling Alley

 Looking to change up the pace and head indoors?
 Dillon is home to Summit County's only bowling center.
-Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and full bar.
+Lakeside Bowl is located in the heart of Ski Country with 18 lanes, a video arcade, snack bar, lounge with a big screen TV and a full bar.
 Dillon also offers Skyline Cinema 8, it’s the best theater experience possible with small town customer service along with big city technology and fresh popcorn daily!